Surya Bonaly: 1997–1998 season: Third Olympics

 Bonaly had pulled her groin muscle the day before the free skate; her injury was so severe, she was unable to walk, had to be carried up the stairs, and considered dropping out of the rest of the competition.
 Susan Du reported that Bonaly's injury liberated her because she knew that "she had nothing to lose" and that realistically, she would not be able to place in the top three.
 As Rihanna Walker of The New York Times put it, "She was still determined to compete, however, and to leave the ice giving people something to talk about".
-Bonaly fell on a triple jump, and as Du put it, "regained her composure, and backed into a spontaneous backflip"; at the time, she was only skater in the world capable of successfully accomplishing it.
+Bonaly fell on a triple jump and, as Du put it, "regained her composure, and backed into a spontaneous backflip"; at the time, she was the only skater in the world capable of successfully accomplishing it.
 She was in so much pain, she felt that she was unable to successfully accomplish even crossovers and her triple jumps, so she decided, towards the end of her program, to "do something easier than a triple jump".
 As the host of the Outlook Podcast later said, "Surya Bonaly is the only person who would think that doing a backflip would be easier" than doing a triple jump.
 The audience erupted and the judges were shocked after she landed her backflip.
 She thought that the rule prevented her from landing on two feet, so she hoped that she would not be disqualified because she landed it on one foot.
 The audience reacted with astonishment; when she finished her program, she "bore an exuberant smile" and "turned her back to the judges and bowed first to the fans".
 Bonaly later told reporters that she wanted to "show the judges, who don’t appreciate what I do, just what I can do".
 She also wanted to please the audience.